 [Book Review] How Do I Sexy?
 By Mx Nillin Lore

 I’ve known Mx.
 Nillin Lore (they/them) a little bit through the online sex writing community for some time, and have long admired their views, writing style, and queer, trans-centric approach to sex education and advocacy.
-So when they told me they were writing a book and approached me to review it, of course I was going to say yes.
+So when they told me they were writing a new book titled How Do I Sexy?
+A Guide for Trans and Nonbinary Queers and invited me to review it, of course I was going to say yes.

 How Do I Sexy?
 A Guide for Trans and Nonbinary Queers by Mx.
 Nillin Lore is both a practical guidebook for queer, trans and non-binary sexuality and a kind of manifesto for how sex, intimacy, and the concept of “sexy” could be if we all looked beyond the cisheteropatriarchal norms we’ve been fed from birth.